 Relative to the other areas, sales volumes in non-program areas were distributed more widely.
 See Table 8 in Appendix B.

-CREED advises that pricing data, particularly in lower population states, are prone to abnormalities that the cannot always diagnose and repair; therefore the observed LED price increase in New Hampshire in 2019 could reflect an actual change, or it could reflect measurement error.
+CREED advises that pricing data, particularly in lower population states, are prone to abnormalities that the ??? cannot always diagnose and repair; therefore the observed LED price increase in New Hampshire in 2019 could reflect an actual change, or it could reflect measurement error.

 A recent sales data study conducted for Massachusetts found that halogen prices varied by cost-of-living so that prices of halogens in non-program areas, which tend to have lower costs-of-living fell below those of program states.
 This same pricing difference likely carries over to LEDs, complicating comparisons of prices and the impact of incentives on prices between the two groups of states.
 NMR Group, Inc. 2019.
 MA19R06-E Massachusetts Lighting Sales Data Analysis. http://ma-eeac.org/wordpress/wp-content/uploads/MA19R06-E-LtgSalesDataAnalysisReport_FINAL_2019.10.29.pdf.